 Miriam has an MBA from the Wharton School, University of Pennsylvania and a BS in Labor Relations/Organizational Behavior from Cornell University.
 She is married to Shaye Cohen and they have four children.

-RABBI MICHAEL COHEN, Director of Strategic Partnerships
+RABBI MICHAEL COHEN, Director of Community Relations

 Rabbi Michael is a long time environmental activist who, while in high school, co-founded the first recycling center in Ewing, New Jersey in 1976.
 He graduated, with a B.A. in History, from the University of Vermont, where he also received the Paul Evans History Award for his honors paper on “Lenin’s Theory of Self-Determination and the Muslims of the Soviet Union.”
 In 1990 he graduated from the Reconstructionist Rabbinical College and become the first full-time rabbi of the Israel Congregation in Manchester Center, Vermont.
 Since 2000, he has divided his time between Vermont and Kibbutz Ketura, Israel.
 He has written extensively about the environment and the Middle East peace process in North American and Middle Eastern publications.
 He is the author of Einstein’s Rabbi: A Tale of Science and the Soul and teaches courses on conflict resolution at Bennington College.